prayerie/CrystalRCM/README.md

 All credit to Qyriad who made the [original launcher](https://github.com/Qyriad/fusee-launcher) (dead link) - this is just a Swift translation :-).

+**note**  there has been a report that paths containing spaces are problematic - apologies for this, will be fixed asap, but in the meantime if you experience this, ensure the payload is not in any folder containing spaces

 ## Usage